 What is a Bungalow?

+These modest houses started showing up in the Chicagoland area between 1910 and 1940 during a period of significant economic growth.
 Due to its simplistic design, this type of home was an economical choice for young families and first-time home buyers.
-At the time, it was also a welcome change from the ornate Victorian mansions, which were beginning to decline in popularity.
+At the time, it was also a welcome change from the ornate Victorian homes, which were beginning to decline in popularity.

-In terms of its architectural style, Bungalows are typically a one or one-and-a-half story home with a low pitched roof.
-The edges of the roof, known as eaves, are large and hang over the building, which is usually comprised of brick, lapped siding or shingles.
+In terms of its architectural style, bungalows are typically a one or one-and-a-half-story home with a low-pitched roof.
+The edges of the roof, known as eaves, are large and hang over the building, which is usually comprised of brick, lapped siding, or shingles.
 Additionally, the home typically features a large front porch and an entrance that opens into the living room.
 Once inside, there is usually an open floor plan and plenty of built-in shelving for organization.